Foreign relations of Hezbollah: Relationship with other countries and organizations

 Hezbollah has been accused of training Iraqi insurgents to attack U.S. troops during the Iraq War.
-Besides Iran and Syria, Hezbollah also has ties with Venezuela and "has demonstrated a keen interest in extending its activities to other parts of Latin America."
-Hezbollah has also been known to recruit and train eastern Europeans, most notably in Russia, Bosnia, and Slovakia.

-North Korea is also known to have ties to Hezbollah.

 The British government has claimed that the Provisional Irish Republican Army had relations with Hezbollah and that the IRA provided the group with technology that was used against British forces in Iraq.

 Morocco cut ties with Iran for supporting and giving aid to the Polisario Front through Hezbollah, via the Iranian embassy in Algeria.

-Brazil considered designating Hezbollah as a terrorist organization, following Argentina and Paraguay as part of the Triple Frontier.
+Brazilian president Jair Bolsonaro considered designating Hezbollah as a terrorist organization, following Argentina and Paraguay as part of the Triple Frontier.
+In the region, members of the Hezbollah's Barakat clan maintain commercial relations with the criminal syndicate Primeiro Comando da Capital.

+The United States has accused members of the Venezuelan government of providing financial aid to Hezbollah.

 United States

-The United States believes Hezbollah is an organization with ties to terrorism.
-The United States officially support the peaceful restructuring of Israel, and reconciliation with the Palestinian territories, (i.e. West Bank and the Gaza Strip).
-Due to their terrorist activities, neither Hezbollah or Hamas have been invited to be a part of any peace process led by the United States.

-The Rewards for Justice Program has offered up to $10 million for information leading to disrupt the financial mechanisms of Hezbollah, including certain individuals: Adham Husayn Tabaja, Mohammad Ibrahim Bazzi, and Ali Youssef Charara.
-However, the Rewards for Justice Program also includes: Ali Atwa, Mohammed Ali Hammadi, Talal Hamiyah, Khalil Yusif Harb, Fuad Shukr and Haytham 'Ali Tabataba'i.

-In December 2019, the United States Department of the Treasury sanctioned financiers like Nazem Said Ahmad, Saleh Assi and Tony Saab.

-In May 2022, The US Treasury Department announced new Hezbollah-related penalties, naming Ahmad Jalal Reda Abdallah, a Lebanese businessman and the Iranian-backed group's financial facilitator, as well as his companies.
+The United States has designated Hezbollah as a terrorist organisation and sanctioned it.
+In December 2019, the US Treasury sanctioned individuals it claimed were Hezbollah financiers, and again, in May 2022, it announced sanctions on Ahmad Jalal Reda Abdallah, a Lebanese businessman and the Iranian-backed group's financial facilitator, as well as his companies.

 Arab League

 On 11 March 2016, the Arab League designated Hezbollah a terrorist organization during a meeting of Arab League foreign ministers at the organization's headquarters in Egypt's capital Cairo.
 Nearly all 22 Arab League members supported the decision, except Lebanon, Syria, Algeria and Iraq which expressed "reservations" about the decision.
+In June 2024, the Arab League's Deputy Secretary General Gossam Zaki announced they have ceased referring to Hezbollah as a 'terrorist organization'.
+He later added that his words were "interpreted out of context", while noting that the league "does not resort to labeling entities as terrorist organizations and does not adopt such lists."

 Designation as a terrorist organization

 The following entities have listed the entire organization Hezbollah as a terror group:

 The following entities have listed only certain parts of Hezbollah as a terror group:

-The following countries do not consider Hezbollah a terrorist organization:
+The following entities that do not consider Hezbollah a terrorist organization:

+Countries that neither designate Hezbollah as a terrorist organization nor support its activities: